rebasing-xyz/iocage-nexus-oss/README.md

 root@truenas[/tmp]# iocage -D fetch -P nexus-oss.json --branch main
 ```

-By default, dhcp will be used.
+By default, nat will be used.

 Or use this command to do all the steps above at once: